Folds in the skin

 Use your nails.

-Simply press your nail onto the bottom of any fold in your hand.
+Simply press your nail into the bottom of any fold in your hand.

-You'll feel that your nail can open up the bottom of the folds, and that the folding extends inwards.
+You'll feel that your nail can open up the bottom of the folds, and that the folding extends inward.

 What do dermatologists say about them?